dotnet/EntityFramework.Docs/entity-framework/core/modeling/owned-entities.md

 - In EF Core 2.0, navigations to owned entity types cannot be declared in derived entity types unless the owned entities are explicitly mapped to a separate table from the owner hierarchy.
 This limitation has been removed in EF Core 2.1

 ### Current shortcomings
-- Inheritance hierarchies of owned entity types are not supported
+- Inheritance hierarchies that include owned entity types are not supported
 - Owned entity types cannot be pointed at by a collection navigation property (only reference navigations are currently supported)
 - Navigations to owned entity types cannot be null unless they are explicitly mapped to a separate table from the owner
 - Instances of owned entity types cannot be shared by multiple owners (this is a well-known scenario for value objects that cannot be implemented using owned entity types)